Lattice-Automation/icor-codon-optimization/README.md

 `benchmarks_overview.xlsx`
 > Contains an overview of the benchmarks, comparing each of the "tools" for each of the benchmarks.
 This is the sheet to look at if you would like to be able to see the metrics differences between the tools.

+`ecoli_codon_frequencies.xlsx`
+> Contains the codon frequencies found in E. coli for each amino acid.
+The naive tool was built upon these frequencies.

 ## Resources
 - Python 3.9.4